-There has been a massive shift to e-learning over the past decade – for everything from worker health and safety training to post-secondary student exams, and that has led to increasing use of remote monitoring.
+There has been a massive shift to online learning over the past decade – for everything from worker health and safety training to post-secondary student exams, and that has led to increasing use of remote monitoring.
 When not managed well, the use of tools to monitor trainees and students has raised a host of privacy concerns.

 To ensure learners are actually taking the training and are engaged, industry leaders are using processes or technology that can verify identity and monitor their participation.